 Tickets for the Dear Morning lottery are cheap and you may win up to 50 lakhs.
 The six yearly Bumper draws is a major attraction and jackpot prizes can go up to 5 crore rupees.

 The big amount of lottery tickets being sold every day is also a great benefit for the Sikkim society since the profit generated from the lottery is earmarked for social welfare.
-This fact makes this government-run lottery very symphatetic as buying a ticket means that you are supporting the less-privileged at the same time as you may win a large prize pool that can change your own life for the better.
+This fact makes this government-run lottery very symphatetic as buying a ticket means that you are supporting the less-privileged at the same time as participating in a lottery offering a large prize pool.

 But the fact is also that odds of winning the first prize or any prize is very high when playing the Sikkim State Lottery.
 If you compare it to sports betting or casino games the chances of winning in the latter gambling formats.

 The house edge when playing the state lotteries is as high as 50%, while, for instance, BlackJack or Roulette usually have a house edge of about 1-5%.